JanssenSimon/wimp/README.md

 ## What's in the works?
 1. Have the wimp delete html files when their corresponding markdown file is deleted from `src/`.
-2. add a config option for compilation of all files.